Self Portrait

 Description:

-their teachers and explore their classroom.
-On that night, I also give each child a large
+teachers and explore their classroom.
+On that night, I also give each child a

 to look like the child.
 They bring it back on the first day of school and I hang them